ErkinOZ/kafka_data_streamer/README.md

 ```
 ## Navigate to scripts/ and Create the First Python Producer
-Now let's move into the scripts/ directory and create our first Python script.
+let's move into the scripts/ directory and create our first Python script.
 This script will simulate user registrations for a telecom company and send the generated data to a Kafka topic named user-registration.

 ```bash